nerisnow/Emotion-Detection/docs/analysis.md

 I need a system that tells me which kind of emotion is a given review depicting?

-Formally, Task (T) - Classify an unseen review in terms of the emotion it conveys: anger, sadness, fear, happiness, excitement.
+Formally, Task (T) - Classify an unseen review in terms of the emotion it conveys: anger, sadness, fear, happiness, excitement and group those reviews for a better visualization.

 Experience (E) - a dataset consisting of 784,349 samples of informal short English messages (i.e. a collection of English tweets), with one of the 5 emotion classes labelled in each of them: anger, sadness, fear, happiness, excitement